 My son has FASD and ADHD and I often need to bring this to the attention of the school personnel-am I out of line to reveal this information?
 His older sisters have stopped talking about the mother very much, but for them, I don’t mention the mother’s alcoholism as it did not affect them prenatally since it started after they were born.
 I leave that to them to tell as part of their story if they choose.
 But, since it impacts my son’s daily life, I feel I have the right to inform people who need to know.
 Yes?
 No?
 Maybe???
 Mama B

 I have faced the issue of labels with several of my kids and have handled it differently with each child.
-I don’t think there is a single “right” way since it depends on so many individual factors—what degree your child is affected, the age of your child, how stigmatizing the label, and if the label itself is necessary to get your child the help he needs.
+I don’t think there is a single “right” way since it depends on so many individual factors—what degree your child is affected, the age of your child, how stigmatizing the label is, and if the label itself is necessary to get your child the help he needs.

 The Need For a Name